trabdlkarim/trabdlkarim.github.io/index.md

 ## Recent Projects
 {: .fs-7}

+As a general-purpose programming language, Python is designed to be used in many ways.
+You can build web sites or industrial robots or a game for your friends to play, and much more, all using the same core technology.

+Python’s flexibility is why the first step in every Python project must be to think about the project’s audience and the corresponding environment where the project will run.
+It might seem strange to think about packaging before writing code, but this process does wonders for avoiding future headaches.

 1. [<i class="fas fa-file-archive" arial-hidden="true"></i> Project One](#some-link)
 1. [<i class="fas fa-file-archive" arial-hidden="true"></i> Project Two](#some-link)
 1. [<i class="fas fa-file-archive" arial-hidden="true"></i> Project Three](#some-link)